W427697/Discord-/MIGRATION.md

 This means code-features such as (but not limited to) `async/await`, arrow-functions, `const`,`let`, etc will exists in the code at runtime, and thus the runtime environment must support it.
 Not just the runtime needs to support it, but some legacy loaders for webpack or other transpilation tools might need to be updated as well.
 For example certain versions of webpack 4 had parsers that could not parse the new syntax (e.g. optional chaining).

-Some addons or libraries might have depended on this legacy browser support, and thus might break.
+Some addons or libraries might depended on this legacy browser support, and thus might break.
 You might get an error like:
 ```
 regeneratorRuntime is not defined
 ```